elixir-europe/BioHackathon/data/C-SPARQL powered querying pipeline of bioRxiv publications/README.md

-# C-SPARQL powered querying pipeline of bioRxiv publications
+# Building an ontology for biology publications in real-time using event stream processing

 ### Representative: Mustafa Anil Tuncel